Aadit017/golang-practice/README.md

 - So , I wouldn't lie I had to work my way around getting used to the file structure in go.
 Apparently you import ``packages`` in go.
 I found this pretty weird cos I made two separate files in the same folder `root/learning/hello` and `root/learning/externalpck` and both of them contain this line of code `package main` .
 I couldnt declare the main function in my second file since `redeclaration` is not allowed in go.
 This made me realized that whatever is present inside a package , acts as a single thing of its own.
 Definitely different from the basic import and export structure of Java.

 - Definitely enjoyed naming my variables with ``:=`` .
 Although its not a lot per say but it def makes the language fun to learn.
 Messed around a bit with modules and packages .
 Def wld be giving this topic extra attention.

+- 2 hours into golang and I've decided to give the packages and import function of go another hour.
+I find the documentation very helpful at this point ,I wont lie its better than most tutorials out there.